PacketFence Clustering Guide

 systemctl start packetfence-mariadb

-Then, restart PacketFence to apply all your changes:
+Then, restart PacketFence to apply all the changes:

 /usr/local/pf/bin/pfcmd service pf restart